mya4k/wlib/doc/index.md

 Since basic C types (`char`, `short`, `int`, `long`, etc.) widths are not specified in the ISO C standard, it was left for compilers to decide their sizes on their own.
 The sizes of basic C types are different depending on your Operating System, CPU Architecture, Compiler options, etc. However, rather handily, there a several common data models that majority of systems design their C types according to; the `<sys/damo.h>` is responsible for correctly using system information to define a data model (the `DATA_MODEL` macro).
 The implementation of fixed-size integer types shall be done through those data models (unless there is a better replacement for this model, in which case let us know).

-`USE_STDINT` macro can be defined with any non-zero value at build time, to signal WLib to implement its fixed-size integer types through `<stdint.h>`'s definitions of fixed-size integer types rather than the method described above.
+`WL_USE_STDINT` macro can be defined with any non-zero value at build time, to signal WLib to implement its fixed-size integer types through `<stdint.h>`'s definitions of fixed-size integer types rather than the method described above.

 A table for integer type reference.
 Size describes how many bits the library tries to define for the type.
 The next columns lists unsigned types, separated by a comma, that correspond to the optimal size.
 The third column does the same as the previous but for singed integer.
 Other columns show the actual size for the data model.